Serving patients in Miranda, Rockdale & Caringbah

 - Remove the outer section of the stomach (which makes up 70-80 percent of the entire lining).

 - Use a specialised stapling device to close the sides of the stomach tube (or sleeve) which remains.

-Before the procedure, Miranda sleeve gastrectomy surgeon Dr. Kuzinkovas will run a series of tests to ensure that the patient is ready for surgery.
+Before your sleeve gastrectomy procedure, Sydney bariatric surgeon Dr. Kuzinkovas will run a series of tests to ensure that you are ready for surgery.
 Patients may need to lose weight, start exercise, or change their diet to prepare for the procedure.

 Dr Kuzinkovas will go over the specific instructions for preoperative care, but generally patients will need to:

 - Go on a liquid diet a week or two before surgery.